Web Development

 Conclusion

 Set up well, GitHub Actions turns a chaotic stream of pull requests into something a maintainer can actually keep up with.
-Tests run on their own, reviews get faster, and contributors see green checks instead of waiting on a human.
+Tests run on their own.
+Reviews get faster because automated checks handle the mechanical work.
 Start with one CI/CD workflow on pull requests, get it solid, then add deployment once you trust it.

 CI/CD workflowsGitHub ActionsContinuous IntegrationContinuous DeploymentDevOps practices